StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Properties for synchronous functions

-The `view` properties listed below can be used in **synchronous** event handler functions, they return details of the view the event handler is in.
-Note that `view`  or `scope` parameter name can be used, or an alias.
+The `view` and `event` properties listed below can be used in **synchronous** event handler functions.

+`view` properties return details of the view the event handler is in.
+Note that parameter name `view`  or `scope` can be used, or an alias.
 - `view.getName` - returns the name of the view.
 - `view.getDescription` - returns the description.
 - `view.getQuery` - returns an STQL query of the view.
 - `view.getIdentifier` - returns the globally unique URN value that identifies the view.
 - `view.getTags` - returns any user-specified metadata attached to a view when it was created.

-The `event` properties for different event types below can be used in **synchronous** event handler functions, they return details of the received event.
-Note that `event` is the default parameter name, but this can be modified if you choose.
+`event` properties return details of the received event, these vary for different event types.
+Note that `event` is the default parameter name, this can be modified if you choose.

 A **HealthStateChangedEvent** is generated when an element's own health state changes.
 - `event.HealthStateChangedEvent.getNewStateRef` - returns an object representing the current state of the element.